ramonsmits/EndToEnd/docs/action-plan.md

 ### Current action items

-- [ ] Document how to update and view results - @williambza
 - [ ] Document test infrastructure - @dvdstelt
 - [ ] ASB Cleanup @ramon
 - [ ] SQL Cleanup @ramon
-- [ ] Check outbox graphs not showing v6 results - @williambza
 - [ ] Add drop down on graphs to filter on results - @williambza
+- [ ] Update nuget packages if applicable
+- [ ] Record demo of navigation in splunk

 - [ ] Collect results for multiple runs to see stability of tests
    - Feed results back to various transport/persistence owners